Bahun98/HetLuxLab/README.md

 The dataset must include a column for colour temperature, named exactly as CK_IN_KELVIN.
 This column is used to analyze the colour temperature of the lamps.

 Once these steps are complete, you can run the main Python script, Spider.py to start the GUI application.

+### 6. Compiling the project to exe
+Run the build.bat script to create a executable inside of the dist folder!
+Do not delete the HetLuxLab.spec file, it is used to build the application.
 ---

 ## License